D-a-rt/d-art.fixed-price/ligo/d-art.art-factories/README.md

 ### Update_permission_manager

 This entrypoint is the one responsible to update the address of the permission manager contract in case a new version is deployed.
-It should fail if the sender of the transaction is not any of the admins present in the admin map in the storage.
+It should fail if the sender of the transaction is not an admin.
+(Manage by the permission manager contract)

-### Add * Remove admin

-These two entrypoints are responsible to add and remove address from the admin map.
-They should fail if not access using an admin address, it should not be possible to add two times the same admin and not possible to remove an admin if there is only one address in the map.